- How is childhood leukemia treated?

 - High-dose chemotherapy and stem cell transplant for childhood leukemia

 Treatment of acute promyelocytic leukemia (APL) differs from usual AML treatment.
-Most children respond well to this treatment.
+Most children respond well to this treatment, which is given in 3 phases:

-Many children with APL may have blood-clotting problems, which can be serious.
-They may be given a "blood thinner" to help prevent or treat this.
+Many children with APL may have bleeding and blood-clotting problems, which can be serious.
+They may be given a “blood thinner” to help prevent or treat these problems.

-This is usually much like induction, involving both ATRA and chemo.
+This is usually much like induction, using both ATRA and chemo.
 Because of the success of this treatment, stem cell transplant is not usually advised as long as the child stays in remission.

 Children with APL may get maintenance therapy with ATRA, often with chemo, for about a year.

-If the leukemia comes back after treatment, most children can be put into a second remission.
+If APL comes back after treatment, most often it can be put into a second remission.
 Arsenic trioxide is a drug that works very well in this setting, but it can sometimes cause problems with heart rhythms.
 Children getting this drug need to have their blood mineral levels watched closely.
-ATRA plus chemotherapy may be another option.
+ATRA plus chemo may be another option.
 A stem cell transplant may be considered once a second remission is brought about.